ickshonpe/Conditional_Commands/README.md

     - ```with_children_if```

 that allow for conditional component, bundle, and child insertion without the need for an intermediate ```EntityCommands``` or ```EntityMut``` binding.

+The ```if_else``` methods are generic on both arguments, there is no requirement for the components or bundles to be of the same type.

 * Supports Bevy 0.7

 #